 The Company has adopted a by-law (By-Law No.2) related to the nomination of directors by shareholders of the Company in certain circumstances.
 By-Law No.2 provides a process for shareholders to follow for director nominations and sets out a reasonable time frame for nominee submissions and the provision of accompanying information.
 The purpose of By-Law No.2 is to treat all shareholders fairly by ensuring that all shareholders receive adequate notice of the nominations to be considered at a meeting and can thereby exercise their voting rights in an informed manner.
 In addition, By-Law No.2 should assist in facilitating an orderly and efficient meeting process.
 As of the date hereof, the Company has not received notice of any director nominations in connection with this year's Meeting within the time periods prescribed by the advance notice provisions contained in By-Law No.2.
-Assuming no nominations are received by January 25, 2022, the only persons eligible to be nominated for election to the Board are the below nominees.
+Assuming no nominations are received by January 24, 2023, the only persons eligible to be nominated for election to the Board are the below nominees.

-Proxies received appointing directors of the Company will be voted FOR the election of the nominees named in the table below, unless a shareholder has specified in the proxy that the Common Shares are to be withheld from voting in respect thereof.
-Management has no reason to believe that any of the nominees will be unable to serve as a director but, if a nominee is for any reason unavailable to serve as a director, proxies appointing directors and/or officers of the Company will be voted in favour of the remaining nominees and may be voted for a substitute nominee, unless the shareholder has specified in the proxy that the Common Shares are to be withheld from voting in respect of the election of directors.
+Proxies received appointing directors of the Company will be voted FOR the election of each nominee named in the table below, unless a shareholder has specified in the proxy that the Common Shares are to be voted against a particular nominee named in the table below.
+Management has no reason to believe that any of the nominees will be unable to serve as a director, however if a nominee is for any reason unavailable to serve as a director, proxies appointing directors and/or officers of the Company as proxyholder will be voted in favour of each of the remaining nominees and may be voted for a substitute nominee, unless the shareholder has specified in the proxy that the Common Shares are to be voted against any remaining nominee.

-Name, Province/State and Country of Residence Position with the Company Present Principal Occupation, Business or Employment for the Past Five Years Director Since Common Shares Beneficially Owned, Directly or Indirectly or Controlled or Directed Donald Bubar Ontario, Canada Director, President and CEO President and CEO of the Company February 17, 1995 8,451,100 Alan Ferry (1)(2) Ontario, Canada Director, Chair of the Board Self-employed businessperson; Chair, Plateau Energy Metals Inc. 2007-2021; Director, Guyana Goldfields Inc. 1998-2019.
-February 24, 2000 525,000 Naomi Johnson (2) Ontario, Canada Director Self-employed businessperson; Social Performance Principal, Anglo American plc, since September, 2021, prior thereto Vice President of Community Relations at Titan Mining Corporation from April 2018 to January 2019, prior thereto Partner and Senior Director, Community Relations, Barrick Gold Corporation, January 2016 to November 2017; September 10, 2019 20,000 John E. Fisher (1)(2) Ontario, Canada Director Retired businessperson; prior thereto President and CEO, Walker Industries Holdings Limited February 25, 2020 50,000 Marilyn Spink (1) Ontario, Canada Director Manager, DMC Mining, July 2018 to present; prior thereto Project manager/Pm Coach, Isherwood, February 2013 to July 2018 June 8, 2020 126,200 Harvey L. A. Yesno Ontario, Canada Director Self-employed businessperson; Chief of the Eabametoong First Nation 1991-2021 December 29, 2021 -
+Name, Province/State and Country of Residence Position with the Company Present Principal Occupation, Business or Employment for the Past Five Years Director Since Common Shares Beneficially Owned, Directly or Indirectly or Controlled or Directed Donald Bubar Ontario, Canada Director, President and CEO President and CEO of the Company February 17, 1995 8,826,100 Alan Ferry (1)(2) Ontario, Canada Director, Chair of the Board Self-employed businessperson; Chair, Plateau Energy Metals Inc. 2007-2021; Director, Guyana Goldfields Inc. 1998-2019.
+February 24, 2000 525,000 Naomi Johnson (2) Ontario, Canada Director Practice Manager- Extractives, World Bank 2022- present; Social Performance Principal, Anglo American plc, 2021-2022, prior thereto Vice President of Community Relations at Titan Mining Corporation from April 2018 to January 2019, prior thereto Partner and Senior Director, Community Relations, Barrick Gold Corporation, January 2016 to November 2017; September 10, 2019 20,000 John E. Fisher (1)(2) Ontario, Canada Director Retired businessperson; prior thereto President and CEO, Walker Industries Holdings Limited February 25, 2020 50,000 Marilyn Spink (1) Ontario, Canada Director Self-employed businessperson; prior thereto Head of Project Systems, Ausenco, September, 2021 to September, 2022, prior thereto Manager, DMC Mining, July 2018 to April 2019; prior thereto Project manager/Pm Coach, Isherwood, February 2013 to July 2018 June 8, 2020 251.200